NikhilMukraj/spiking-neural-networks/README.md

   - Plasticity rule called at the end of each `iterate_and_spike`
     - STDP would then check if neuron is spiking and proceed with changing presynaptic and postsynaptic weights given the graph and respective lattice
+    - Iterate and spike implements a method that takes in a struct (presynaptic neuron) that implements that plasticity trait
+    - Plasticity trait has a method that checks if weight should be updated given the neurons and then returns the change in weight, should include different but similar method for spike trains,
+    - These methods/traits may need adapting in a graph situation unless plasticity is called when spiking occurs and integrates into current STDP scheme directly by replacing the current `update_weight_stdp` function
-  - Could also refactor lattice such that a trait containing a struct with a function to calculate input given an arbitrary neuron
+  - Could also refactor lattice such that a trait containing a struct with a function to calculate input given an arbitrary neuron that also implements that trait
     - Basically generalizing `gap_junction` functionality
+    - Refactor could be a lattice that implements `IterateAndSpike` but also requires another trait detailing the dynamics of the new gap junction

 - [Biologically plausible STDP based classifier](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full)
   - Only STDP is used